hellerve/blog/wip/Hiring.md

 Up until now I’ve written exclusively about the happy path: the right candidate applies for the right position, they make it all the way through the process, and they’re eventually hired.
-For every hire you’ll make, you will have to reject some people, however, and I want you to do that with integrity and grace, and with the candidate’s dignity intact.
+For every hire you’ll make, you will have to reject some people, however, and ideally that can be done with integrity and grace, and with the candidate’s dignity intact.

 Firstly, the candidate should be notified of the rejection as quickly as possible.
-If it takes you more than a few days to get back to them after you made up your mind you dropped the ball.
+If it takes you more than a few days to get back to them after you made up your mind, you dropped the ball.
 Don’t worry, I’ve also dropped the ball.
 It happens, but it shouldn’t.
 Tell them about your decision.

 I usually don’t include any reasons for the rejection in the e-mail, but I like